 Astronomy is awesome!
-It seems that every day there is another piece of incredible news or an amazing image from a telescope or space probe from the universe around us!
-Did you know that there are people who can help bring the wonders of the universe to Earth living right in your own community?
-If you are looking to bring a dash of space science to a group you work with or serve, such as a local troop of Scouts, a library, museum, a local science fair or other community events, you may be able to ask your local astronomy club for help!
+It seems that every day there is another bit of incredible news or an amazing image from a telescope or space probe from the universe around us!
+Did you know that there are people living right in your own community who can help bring the wonders of the universe to Earth?
+If you're looking to bring a dash of space science to a group you work with or serve, such as a local troop of Scouts, a library, museum, a local science fair or other community events, you can ask your local astronomy club for help!

 Amateur astronomers are everywhere.
-Many astronomers love to set up their telescopes for their communities and do acts of astronomy outreach, bringing the stars to their local communities at nearby parks, libraries, schools, and even sidewalks!
+Many astronomers love to set up their telescopes for their communities and perform astronomy outreach, bringing the stars to folks at nearby parks, libraries, schools, and even sidewalks!
 Astronomy clubs that are members of the Night Sky Network outreach program also have access to additional materials and tools to help bring NASA science to their communities and often bring fun demonstrations of astronomical phenomena like eclipses, meteorites, cratering, and comets with them to their events.

-As you may have already guessed, planning an astronomy outreach event doesn’t necessarily need to involve just telescopes!
-Each astronomy club and amateur astronomer has their own style of outreach and you should make sure to communicate each others expectations fully before an event!
-No one likes heading into something blind, and by giving your potential astronomers important information right up front you can help smooth out the planning process to help may your astro event a success.
+As you may have already guessed, planning an astronomy outreach event doesn’t necessarily involve just telescopes.
+Each astronomy club and amateur astronomer has their own style of outreach, and you should make sure to communicate with each other to ensure both parties' expectations are fully understood before holding an event.
+Giving your potential guest astronomers important information up front helps smooth out the planning process to help make your astro event a success.

 Finding a Club

-You can easily find a club by searching the NASA Night Sky Network website at nightskynetwork.org.
-Just put your local address into the “clubs and events” section to see who is near you!
+You can find astronomy clubs by searching the NASA Night Sky Network website at nightskynetwork.org Put your local address into the “Clubs & Events” section to see who is near you!
 Get in touch with them by clicking on the club name and then on the contact link for that club.